SA to stop Victorians crossing the border

-South Australia will impose a hard border closure with Victoria as a result of the spike in coronavirus cases in Melbourne.
+Melbourne’s surge in coronavirus cases is a “clear threat” to South Australia with the state government imposing a hard border closure with Victoria to prevent its spread to SA.

-Police Commissioner Grant Stevens says only South Australians coming home and essential travellers will be allowed across the border from midnight on Wednesday.
+From midnight on Wednesday, only South Australians coming home and essential travellers will be allowed to cross into SA from Victoria.

 Defence force support is being considered.